Enemy (2013 film): Plot

-The next day, Anthony stalks Adam.
-He sees Adam's girlfriend, Mary, whom he finds attractive.
-Anthony accuses Adam of sleeping with his wife and then shames and manipulates Adam into letting him sleep with Mary to "get even".
-He demands Adam's clothes and car keys for a night, after which he promises to disappear forever.
-Adam complies.
+The next day, Anthony stalks Adam, and sees Adam's girlfriend, Mary.
+Anthony accuses Adam of sleeping with his wife and then shames and manipulates Adam into letting him sleep with Mary to "get even.”
+He demands Adam's clothes and car keys for a night, after which he promises to disappear forever, and Adam complies.
 Anthony impersonates him and takes Mary to a hotel.

 Meanwhile, Adam goes to Anthony's apartment in retaliation and is let inside.
 The building concierge desperately asks "Anthony" to take him back to the underground sex club.
 Inside the apartment, Adam finds a framed photo on a shelf which looks like the one he had found earlier in his own house, but now the photo is intact, and the woman is revealed to be Helen.
 Adam tries to act as Anthony in front of Helen, but it appears that she recognizes his nicer demeanor.
 She pretends not to notice and cuddles with him.
 Later that night, however, Helen wakes to find Adam crying and apologizing; she tells him she prefers him and asks him to stay, then has sex with him.

 Back at the hotel, Mary panics during sex when she notices Anthony's wedding-ring mark and asks who he really is.
 Anthony claims he has always had the mark.
 She forces Anthony to drive her home; the two get into a fight in the car which results in a high-speed crash, presumably killing them both.
 A shattered car window forms the pattern of a spider web.

 The next day, Adam dresses in Anthony's clothes and finally opens the confidential letter he received earlier.
 He finds a key to the underground sex club, given only to select members.
 He resolves to go there and shouts to Helen that he's going out, but he hears no response.
-As he enters the bedroom he sees, instead of Helen, a room-sized tarantula cowering against the rear wall.
+As he enters the bedroom, instead of Helen, he sees a room-sized tarantula cowering against the rear wall.
 With a resigned look, Adam sighs.